The Other Side of Darkness

 The Other Side of Darkness is Decyfer Down's fourth album, released on April 1, 2016.
 This is the band's first independent album, and it's also their first record to feature Benjamin Millhouse (formerly of Wolves at the Gate).

 Background

 On September 26, 2015, Decyfer Down announced an upcoming EP consisting of six songs, which would be their first independent EP.
 They started a campaign on IndieGogo to get some support via Crowd Funding.
-On October 23, 2015, they announced that they added four bonus tracks to the project, and converted the EP to an album, consisting of ten songs.
+On October 23, 2015, they announced the addition of four bonus tracks to the project, and converted the EP to an album, consisting of ten songs.

 They released an acoustic version of the song "Anchor Me", exclusively to people who contributed to their campaign.
 Contributors also received an acoustic EP by the end of April.

 On September 4, 2016, "Anchor Me" reached No. 4 on the Billboard Christian National Rock Airplay chart, and four days later, the song went up to No. 3.
 By November 30, 2016, the song went up to No. 2.